Conveners

 To effectively allocate resources, build community power, and coordinate efforts to support immigrants, “convener” organizations play the vital role of bringing grassroots organizations, legal and social service providers, and funders together.
 They break down silos and offer a space for creative, collaborative work to increase access to knowledge and services.

-Convenings can be a place for individuals to access information and referrals on essential services and benefits, as well as a space for impacted communities to share challenges within the current immigration ecosystem and offer community led solutions to address those problems.
+Convenings can be a place for individuals to access information and referrals on essential services and benefits, as well as a space for impacted communities to share challenges within the current immigration ecosystem and offer community-led solutions to address those problems.
 At their best, convener organizations provide an opportunity for professional immigration service providers to engage with immigrants and their families outside of the client-provider relationship.
 Leveling this power dynamic helps communities hold service providers accountable and provides a platform to lead strategies to address injustice within the immigration system.

 Convenings also allow organizations to operate outside of their silos, and tackle problems they cannot address alone.
 Through working groups and member-led committees, convener organizations identify gaps and opportunities within the immigration field, and develop collaborative solutions that increase efficiency, inclusion, and impact.
 Convenings can also provide an opportunity for impacted communities to flag areas in need of financial support.